moka-guys/mokabed/LiveBedfiles/Pan4963_LogFile.md

 Some fields were separated with spaces not tabs, which may have caused the testing to fail.

 ## Further testing
 tested Pan4963dataSambamba.bed with HD200 sample from TSO22014 running chanjo_sambamba_coverage_v1.13 applet.
+App completed succesfully and result compared to previous running of sambamba coverage on this sample with Pan4841.
+Results (exon_level.txt) identical except for one extra row for a region of TERT promoter.